-- The Community Partners Program engages community organizations to help people learn to manage their benefits, including food, cash and medical assistance using the YourTexasBenefits website.
+- The Community Partner Program engages community organizations to help people learn to manage their benefits, including food, cash and medical assistance using YourTexasBenefits.com.

 - Faith- and Community-based Initiatives forges stronger ties between HHS and faith- and community-based organizations, which in turn strengthens the capacity of those organizations.

 - Community Access brings information about HHS services to their communities by helping organize community events and coordinate public meetings.

 - Texas Works Path to Success is a pilot program offered in the Houston area to equip adults and high school seniors at selected schools to join the workforce and achieve economic stability.